-(a) Identify existing practices, guidelines, methodologies, experiences and tools related to biodiversity mainstreaming, and other strategic actions, in particular within the provisions and decisions of the Convention on Biological Diversity, in planning and decision making in these sectors;

-(b) Consider how the existing programmes of the Convention on Biological Diversity, those of relevant partner organizations and initiatives, might better contribute to such a long-term strategic approach with respect to capacity-building, among other things, and identification of existing gaps in areas of work that are important for mainstreaming of biodiversity;

-(c) Continue to engage in key international processes, including the 2030 Agenda for Sustainable Development.

-6. The Executive Secretary, taking into account paragraph 5 above, advised by the Informal Advisory Group on mainstreaming of biodiversity, and the Bureau, should also shape such long term strategic approach to mainstreaming on biodiversity, as a key element of the post-2020 biodiversity framework, which would include the following areas and actions, among others:

-(a) Review the effectiveness of different mainstreaming practices that have been used, and steps needed to scale up their use, including in education, national legislation and policies, among other strategic tools;

-(b) Undertake research and analysis on the extent to which mainstreaming approaches are being used by Parties, and identification of major gaps, obstacles and challenges;

-(c) Contribute to efforts with respect to the internalization of the importance and the values of biodiversity and ecosystem functions and services, in accordance with paragraph 9(b)(ii) of decision X/3;

-CBD/SBI/REC/2/3 Page 10

-(d) Contribute to the efforts to develop and apply science-based indicators with respect to mainstreaming approaches;

-(e) Identifying capacity-building and training needs for mainstreaming biodiversity at the regional and subregional levels;

-(f) Identify opportunities to facilitate technical and scientific cooperation on mainstreaming, financial support and technology transfer;

-(g) Identify opportunities to develop new partnerships and strengthening of existing partnerships to achieve further progress in mainstreaming of biodiversity;

-(h) Identify possible mechanisms to monitor the implementation of actions to advance the mainstreaming of biodiversity at the national level;

-(i) Design a strategy to foster the engagement of the business and finance sectors on mainstreaming of biodiversity;
+- (a) Identify existing practices, guidelines, methodologies, experiences and tools related to biodiversity mainstreaming, and other strategic actions, in particular within the provisions and decisions of the Convention on Biological Diversity, in planning and decision making in these sectors; - (b) Consider how the existing programmes of the Convention on Biological Diversity, those of relevant partner organizations and initiatives, might better contribute to such a long-term strategic approach with respect to capacity-building, among other things, and identification of existing gaps in areas of work that are important for mainstreaming of biodiversity; - (c) Continue to engage in key international processes, including the 2030 Agenda for Sustainable Development. - 6.
+The Executive Secretary, taking into account paragraph 5 above, advised by the Informal Advisory Group on mainstreaming of biodiversity, and the Bureau, should also shape such long term strategic approach to mainstreaming on biodiversity, as a key element of the post-2020 biodiversity framework, which would include the following areas and actions, among others: - (a) Review the effectiveness of different mainstreaming practices that have been used, as well as the steps necessary to scale up their use, including in health education, national legislation and policies, among other strategic tools; - (b) Undertake research and analysis on the extent to which mainstreaming approaches are being used by Parties, and identification of major gaps, obstacles and challenges; - (c) Contribute to efforts with respect to the internalization of the importance and the values of biodiversity and ecosystem functions and services, in accordance with decision X/3, paragraph 9(b)(ii); - (d) Contribute to the efforts to develop and apply science-based indicators with respect to mainstreaming approaches; - (e) Identifying capacity-building and training needs for mainstreaming biodiversity at the regional, subregional, national, subnational and local levels, as well as related to specific economic sectors or subsectors; - (f) Identify opportunities to facilitate technical and scientific cooperation on mainstreaming, financial support and technology transfer; - (g) Identify opportunities to develop new partnerships and strengthening of existing partnerships, including with cities and subnational governments, to achieve further progress in mainstreaming of biodiversity; - (h) Identify possible mechanisms to monitor the implementation of actions to advance the mainstreaming of biodiversity at the national, subnational and local levels, such as, for the local level, the Singapore Index on Cities' Biodiversity; - (i) Design a strategy to foster the engagement of the business and finance sectors on mainstreaming of biodiversity;

-(j) Identifying cost-effective practices, guidelines, methodologies, experiences and tools related to biodiversity mainstreaming, and other strategic actions, in order to enhance the implementation of the Convention;

-(k) Identifying obstacles that hinder mainstreaming of biodiversity in regulations, processes, policies and programmes at the national level;

-(l) Identifying options and solutions to overcome these obstacles to mainstreaming of biodiversity;

-(m) Identifying key tasks as well as challenges and gaps in addressing these actions;

-(n) Suggesting priority actions, timeframes and relevant actors;

-(o) Identifying areas where additional work might be desirable in order to achieve further progress on mainstreaming under the Convention;

-(p) Providing any other relevant advice, including on other initiatives or developments, meetings and other opportunities, to help further this work.
+- (j) Identifying cost-effective practices, guidelines, methodologies, experiences and tools related to biodiversity mainstreaming, and other strategic actions, in order to enhance the implementation of the Convention; - (k) Identifying obstacles that hinder mainstreaming of biodiversity in regulations, processes, policies and programmes at the national, subnational and local levels; - (l) Identifying options and solutions to overcome these obstacles to mainstreaming of biodiversity; - (m) Identifying key tasks as well as challenges and gaps in addressing these actions; - (n) Suggesting priority actions, timeframes and relevant actors; - (o) Identifying areas where additional work might be desirable in order to achieve further progress on mainstreaming under the Convention; - (p) Providing any other relevant advice, including on other initiatives or developments, meetings and other opportunities, to help further this work.